 - Email your completed application to the address stated on the form- this completes your application for the course.

-- PLEASE NOTE: if you wish to apply for HEE funding, you must also send a copy of your application form to the SY&B Primary Care Workforce & Training Hub via firstname.lastname@example.org
+PLEASE NOTE: you must also send a copy of your application form to the SY&B Primary Care Workforce & Training Hub via email@example.com

 Frequently Asked Questions:

 Who is eligible for HEE Workforce Development/ Prescribing funding?